Geoffrey Alderman: Haredi sexual harassment

 In early 2012, The Jewish Chronicle reported that complaints were made against a column by Alderman in which he wrote that "it is well known that Charedi men are notorious harassers of the opposite sex", that these comments breached accuracy and discrimination rules.
-The Press Complaints Commission rejected these complaints, saying that it was clear to readers that the content was written from Alderman's own perspective and whether or not the article was offensive required subjective judgment.
+The Press Complaints Commission rejected these complaints, saying that it was clear to readers that the content was written from Alderman's own perspective and whether or not the article was offensive required subjective judgement.

 Works

 Of Alderman's dozen or so books, the best-known is Modern British Jewry (second edition, 1998, OUP).
 He has also written for the New Dictionary of National Biography, with special responsibility for post-1800 Jewish entries, and for The Guardian and The Jewish Chronicle.
 He is a columnist for the Jewish Telegraph.